History of Milan in Timeline

 2009: High-Speed Train Lines

-Since the end of 2009, high-speed train lines have linked Milan to Rome, Naples, and Turin, significantly reducing travel times.
+Since the end of 2009, high-speed train lines link Milan to Rome, Naples and Turin, shortening travel times with other major cities in Italy.

 2010: Men's Volleyball World Championship